Vision

 2Premium lenses may cost more.

-Paying for vision coverage
+Paying for Vision Coverage

 Your cost of coverage (“premiums”) are deducted from your paycheck before taxes are added.
 You can pay your deductible and coinsurance by: